Old Red Lion, Islington

-The Old Red Lion is a pub and fringe theatre, at Angel, in the London Borough of Islington.
+The Old Red Lion (ORL), also known as the Old Red Lion Theatre (ORLT) and The Old Red, is a pub and fringe theatre, at Angel, in the London Borough of Islington.

 The theatre was founded in 1979 as the Old Red Lion Theatre Club.
 The pub was Grade II listed in 1994 by Historic England.

 History

-Construction
+Previous buildings

 The pub in itself is one of the oldest in London, having first been built in 1415 in what was then the rural village of Islington in open countryside and fields.
 A house called Goose Farm and some nearby cattle pens (for herds being driven to Smithfield Market) were the only structures to adjoin it, and St John Street (then called Chester Road) was a country lane.

-18th century

 In the late 18th century Chester Road became notorious for highwaymen, with patrols being provided to protect those travelling along it at night.
 At this time descriptions state that the Old Red Lion was a small brick house with three trees in its forecourt, visited by William Hogarth (who portrayed it in the middle distance of his painting "Evening", with the foreground being Sadler's Wells), Samuel Johnson and Thomas Paine (who wrote The Rights of Man in the shade of the trees in its forecourt).

-Reconstruction
+Reconstruction (1899)

-The Old Red Lion was rebuilt in 1899, designed by Eedle and Myers, adding two exits onto different streets.
+The Old Red Lion was rebuilt in 1899, designed by Eedle and Myers for Charles Dickerson and John William North, adding two exits onto different streets.
 This gave the pub the nickname "the In and Out", since taxi passengers could avoid paying their fare by entering it through one door and disappearing through the other.